 On Friday, April 18, 2014 the California Space Grant Consortium (CaSGC) held its Southern California affiliate meeting at University of California, Los Angeles.
 The meeting was attended by staff from NASA / Jet Propulsion Laboratory, NASA Armstrong Flight Research Center, affiliates, partners, and students from the Los Angeles metropolitan area, San Diego, and Sacramento, and CaSGC Headquarters staff.

-The California Space Grant Consortium is pleased to announce the seventh in a series of Undergraduate Engineering Seminars, designed to introduce undergraduate students to funded research opportunities.
+The California Space Grant Consortium is pleased to announce the eighth in a series of Undergraduate Engineering Seminars, designed to introduce undergraduate students to funded research opportunities.

-Upcoming seminar will be Wednesday, April 23, 2014 @ 3:00PM
+Upcoming seminar will be Wednesday, May 21, 2014 @ 3:00PM

 Speaker: Phuong Truong, Structural Engineering, UCSD